giuven95/chatgpt-failures/README.md

 Many models like ChatGPT are not trained using character-level embeddings.
 This can lead to issues with out-of-vocabulary words and misspellings, as well as a lack of understanding of the relationships between different characters within a word.

 ### Conditioning the chatbot on its own previous output
-When training a model like ChatGPT, the model is often conditioned on the history of the conversation, including its own previous output.
-This can lead to the model generating text that is repetitive or redundant.
+When generating an answer, ChatGPT receives the history of the conversation as part of its input.
+This includes its own previous output, which can lead to the model generating text that is repetitive or redundant.

 ### Poor dataset quality
 Models like ChatGPT are trained on extremely large datasets of widely varying quality, like the Common Crawl.
 This can lead to the model learning to imitate human biases, discrimination and inaccuracy.